kathrinmzl/inside-india/README.md

 ### Imagery
 I chose the images on the website to fit the topic of each page but also to fit in the colour scheme to have a harmonious look and feel.

 The icon I used is a map of India with the colours of the indian flag, to reflect the point that the travel website is only for tours through India.
-For the icon that's shown in the navbar I additionally included the company name, to make the logo more unique.
+For the logo that's shown in the navbar I additionally included the company name, to make the logo more unique.

 ### Features

 The website is comprised of six pages, five of which are accessible from the navigation menu (home page, three tour pages & booking page).
 The sixth page is a success page which is shown once a user submits either the contact form or the booking form.
 The features fulfill the must-have and should-have user stories.

 #### Navigation
 To follow the mobile-first approach, the page links in the navigation bar have been implemented as a hamburger menu on mobile screens.
-The icon serves as a link to the home page.
+The logo serves as a link to the home page.
 Additionally the navbar is sticky to improve UX.
 This way the user can easily navigate the website and click on another page from anywhere.

 ![Navbar for small screens](docs/features/navbar-small.png)

 For medium or larger screens the navbar shows the different available pages.
-The active page is indicated by an underscore and the page links also have an `:hover` effect.
+The active page is indicated by an underscore and the page links also have a `:hover` effect.

 As the tour pages belong together in terms of their content, they have been grouped together in a dropdown menu.